detachedsoul/apartment-rental-system/README.md

 - Property deletion
 - Admin profile management (names, emails, phone numbers, profile picture, etc can be changed anytime)
 - Other features that make usage of this system enjoyable

+### N/B
+Due to free hosting limitations, PHP's mail functionality might be disabled making it impossible to receive emails.
+You can alternatively use PHPMailer (you can contact me if you don't know how to set it up).

 ## Installation